Stories of Kannagi (2020)

-Stories of Kannagi is a new film project by Zanny Begg, it was initiated by Jiva Parthipan and created in collaboration with members of the Tamil community in Western Sydney.
-The film reimagines the 2000 year old story of Kannagi, a young woman who is forced into exile by the misdeeds of her husband, yet defends him against injustice in their new homeland.
+Stories of Kannagi is a film project by Zanny Begg.
+It was initiated by Jiva Parthipan and created in collaboration with members of the Tamil community in Western Sydney.
+The film reimagines the 2000-year-old story of Kannagi, a young woman who is forced into exile by the misdeeds of her husband, yet defends him against injustice in their new homeland.
 When her husband is executed for a crime he did not commit Kannagi confronts the King – proving his innocence through a powerful speech.Stories of Kannagi (excerpt) from Zanny Begg on Vimeo.

-Stories of Kannagi features three Tamil writers based in Australia, Niromi de Soyza, Shankari Chandaran and Srisha Sritharan, who also use language as a form of resistance.
-Niromi de Soyza is the author of Tamil Tigress, a memoir of her experiences as a child soldier in the Sri Lankan civil war; Shankari Chandran is the author of Song of the Sun God a three generation saga across Sri Lanka and Australia; and Srisha Sritharan is a NSW Slam Poet Champion.
-Stories of Kannagi explores the impact of colonisation and civil war has had on Tami communities living outside of Sri Lanka by looking at interrelated issues of love, language and story telling.
+Stories of Kannagi features three Tamil writers based in Australia, Niromi de Soyza, Shankari Chandaran and Srisha Sritharan, who also use language as a form of resistance to colonization.
+Niromi de Soyza is the author of Tamil Tigress, a memoir of her experiences as a child soldier in the Sri Lankan civil war; Shankari Chandran is the author of Song of the Sun God a three-generation saga across Sri Lanka and Australia; and Srisha Sritharan is a singer/songwriter.
+Stories of Kannagi explores the impact of colonization and civil war has had on Tami communities living outside of Sri Lanka by looking at interrelated issues of love, language and storytelling.